-Although the World Board has the responsibility for the world convention, the local support committee plays an important role in its success.
-The purpose of the support committee is to support World Services in specific areas of planning and implementation by providing input, volunteers, and assistance.
+Although the World Board has the responsibility for the world convention, the WCNA Workgroup plays an important role in its success.
+The purpose of the WCNA Workgroup is to support the World Board in specific areas of planning and implementation by providing input, volunteers, and assistance.